 Bishop Tracy S. Malone will give the message during the Service of Commemoration and Holy Communion, and the Service of Commissioning and Ordination.
 Bishop Michael McKee of the North Texas Conference will be our guest speaker for each of the morning worship services.

-ENGAGING IN MINISTRY WITH THE POOR – Jesus calls us to be in ministry with the poor and the marginalized.
-United Methodists believe working side-by-side with those striving to improve their situation is more effective long-term than top-down charity.
+ENGAGING IN MINISTRY WITH THE POOR – The Nehemiah Mission of Cleveland is just one example of how the East Ohio Conference is in ministry with the poor and the marginalized.
+United Methodists believe working side-by-side with those in need is better than top-down charity.
 Learn more.

-IMPROVING GLOBAL HEALTH – Knowing that poverty and health are intertwined, The United Methodist Church has become a key player in fighting diseases and promoting initiatives that improve the well-being of individuals and communities.
+IMPROVING GLOBAL HEALTH – East Ohio teens created Project Feed, at which they packed 50,000 nutritious meals for those in need around the world.
+The United Methodist Church has become a key player in fighting diseases and promoting initiatives that improve the well-being of others.
 Learn more.

 DEVELOPING PRINCIPLED CHRISTIAN LEADERS – The church needs leaders rooted in Jesus Christ who have a vision for changing the world.
-We must reach, and nurture, today’s young people to shape the church’s path into the future.
+The Candidacy Summit is one of many forums in the East Ohio Conference for clergy and laity to explore and nurture their leadership skills.
 Learn more.

 Search for East Ohio Churches or Clergy.